raphael-proust/OGL-SRD5/pages/08.equipment/default.md

 ***Chain***.
 A chain has 10 hit points.
 It can be burst with a successful DC 20 Strength check.

 ***Climber's Kit***.
 A climber's kit includes special pitons, boot tips, gloves, and a harness.
-You can use the climber's kit as an action to anchor yourself; when you do, you can't fall more than 25 feet from the point where you anchored yourself, and you can't climb more than 25 feet away from that point without undoing the anchor.
+You can use the climber's kit as an action to anchor yourself; when you do, you can't fall more than 7.5m from the point where you anchored yourself, and you can't climb more than 7.5m away from that point without undoing the anchor.

 ***Component Pouch***.
 A component pouch is a small, watertight leather belt pouch that has compartments to hold all the material components and other special items you need to cast your spells, except for those components that have a specific cost (as indicated in a spell's description).